jrowing/classes/AS/photons/index.md

   <p>Your browser does not support iframes.</p>
 </iframe>

-Notes for the Waves section are available[here](http://jrowing.com/classes/AS/waves-notes.pdf)
+Notes for the Waves section are available [here](http://jrowing.com/classes/AS/waves-notes.pdf)

 ** They are not definitive **